XcapeEst/xCape-config/README.md

 # xCape's TF2 config

 ### **WARNING**
-*This config is* ***VERY*** *personalized, competitive-oriented config, there are probably a lot of settings and changes you need to adjust to or change yourself inside the config file!*
+*This config is* ***VERY*** *personalized and competitive-oriented, there are probably a lot of settings and changes you need to adjust to or change yourself inside the config file!*

 *I suggest using this config along with my hud, cHUD!*